nithinmanayilghub/HiDevs-Cohort-1/Week-2/README.md

 A Gradio interface enables seamless interaction between users and the chatbot.
 The interface runs on a shared public link for easy testing and deployment.

+## Conclusion
+This chatbot architecture ensures quick and context-sensitive responses by leveraging retrieval-augmented generation combined with memory-enhanced conversations.
+The system is designed for seamless deployment and offers low-cost, high-accuracy performance by utilizing models and vector-based search technologies effectively.